 See!
 The milk carton has vanished! 😉

-These Gingerbread Houses are the perfect size; not too big and not too small.
+This Gingerbread House is the perfect size; not too big and not too small.
 It took me a few times to get it right so I really wanted to share with you how easy it is once you get the hang of it.
-I made these the night before our Gingerbread House Party so they were set and ready for the kids to decorate the next day.
+I made these the night before our Gingerbread Party so they were set and ready for the kids to decorate the next day.

 Happy Gingerbread House Making!